nings-archive/telegram-github-bot/README.md

 You may want to use the [convenience script provided](get_chat_id.py) to retrieve the chat_id.
 Run the script, then send any command to the bot through any chat, to get that chat's id.

 ## Contributing
 If you have any features you'd like to add to the bot, feel free to create and maintain a fork or clone of this bot.
-This project is provided with no warranty, and you can do whatever you want.
+This project is provided with no warranty, and you can distribute as you like.

-However, please do not submit PRs for new features.
-Telegram-Github bot is meant to be a simple and minimal template with which you can built and customise upon.
+However, **please do not submit PRs for new features.** Telegram-Github bot is meant to be a simple and minimal template with which you can built and customise upon.
 Rather, PRs should improve or optimise the current state of the project (see [issues](https://github.com/ningyuansg/telegram-github-bot/issues)).